 Future Me is the last film in Vincent’s trilogy on millennials and their life issues.
 Vincent will combine specific cinematographic elements of both of his previous films Independent Boy and Drama Girl, to make a next step in the exploration of his own genre, in which the boundaries between fiction and documentary become blurred and sharpened.
 While the first two films focused on a young man in the phase of start being responsible over his own life, and a young woman mirroring her own traumatized life story, the last part will focus on himself and his future self.
 By making use of a created fictionalized world, Vincent mirrors himself by making his older self reflect on the identity issues he himself now copes with.
 In this way, Vincent touches on the cinematographic challenges of storytelling and invites both his character and himself to step into this life changing experiment.

 Director: Emma Westenberg.
-Screenwriter: Jaap Peter Enderle.
+Screenwriter: Jaap-Peter Enderlé.
 Country: NL.
 Co-producer: tbd.
-Status: in script development.
-Release: 2021.
-Sort: feature-length film.
+Status: In script development.
+Release: 2023.
+Sort: Feature-length film.
 Duration: 90 min.
-Genre: forbidden love.
+Genre: Forbidden love.
 Distribution/Sales: tbd.

 Director & Screenwriter: Thessa Meijer.
 Cast: tbd.
 Country: NL/tbd.
 Co-producer: tbd.
 Status: in script development.
 Release: 2023.
 Sort: feature-length film.
 Duration: 80 min.
 Genre: coming of age, drama.
 Distribution/Sales: tbd.